ahyassin15/Handwriting-Digit-Recognition/README.md

-Handwriting Digit Recognition with PyTorch
+Handwritten Digit Recognition with PyTorch

 This project implements a Convolutional Neural Network (CNN) using PyTorch to classify handwritten digits from the MNIST dataset.
 The model is trained on grayscale images of digits (0-9) and achieves predictions using a softmax output layer.